xzripper/JLanguageCreator/README.md

 public class Main {
     public static void main(String[] args) {
-        StringParser Parser = new StringParser("Hello, XMy name is Ivan!Y Do you like me repo's?Z Bye!"); // Create new instance of parser with our string.
+        StringParser Parser = new StringParser("Hello, XMy name is Ivan!Y Do you like my repo's?Z Bye!"); // Create new instance of parser with our string.
         System.out.println(Parser.GetString()); // Get and print string.
         System.out.println(Parser.Replace(new String[] {"X", "Y", "Z"}, new String[] {"", "", ""})); // Replace useless characters and print.
     }